TrogloGeek/prestashop-tggatos-module/README.md

 Donations help me to find time to develop and maintain the module and to answer support requests.

-### Release 3.4.0
+### BETA 5.0.0

 #### RELEASE-CANDIDATE feedback requests
 - Check that silent response works well (not yet checked due the use of a local virtual machine as server)
-- Production use feedbacks with:
+- Exploitation feedback with:
-	- details about used functionnalities
+	- details about used features
 	- details about production environment configuration:
-		- general public Web Hosting if relevant (exemple: "Mutualised Pro hosting from OVH company" or "Dedicated web server from OVH company", the last one is only relevant if you didn't change much of the configuration options that may affect module operation)
+		- general public Web Hosting if relevant (example: "Mutualised Pro hosting from OVH company" or "Dedicated web server from OVH company", the last one is only relevant if you didn't change much of the configuration options that may affect module operation)
 		- OS used with distribution and version
 		- HTTP server, and multi process module if relevant, with version
 		- PHP integration type and version